Student Support and Wellness

 Career and Education Advisors

-The Career and Education Advisors (CEAs) program at the Department of Education, Culture and Employment was established to work with Grade 9 to 12 NWT students, to provide career and education advising services.
+The Career and Education Advisors (CEA) program at the Department of Education, Culture and Employment (ECE) was established to work with Grade 9 to 12 Northwest Territories (NWT) students, to provide career and education advising services.
+Find out more here.